yogeek/docker-mitm/README.md

 ## How to run the demo

 1. Install Docker, docker-compose, then run `docker-compose up -d`
-2. Connect to Alice's Firefox instance and visit `http://bob/`.
+2. Connect to Alice's Firefox instance `http://localhost:8500` and visit `http://bob/` in the embedded firefox.
 This should show the actual website served by Bob
-3. You may also connect to alice via command line (`docker exec -it mitm_alice /bin/sh`) and see which MAC address corresponds to Bob's IP address
+3. You may also connect to alice via command line (`docker exec -it mitm_alice /bin/sh`) and see which MAC address corresponds to Bob's IP address (with either `arp -a` or `ip neigh`)
 4. Open 2 instances of bash on Eve's container (or, equivalently, use tmux with two splits) and run the `dig` command to discover the IPs of Alice and Bob:

 ```
-$ dig alice
+$ dig alice --short
-$ dig bob
+$ dig bob --short
 ```

 5. With this information, now run arspoof twice, once for each bash instance.